ycpcs/cs400-fall2023/projects/YCPHacks-Website-Project/schedule.md

 ---
 layout: default
-course_number: CS400-YCPHacks
+course_number: CS400 (YCPHacks Website Project)
 title: Schedule
 ---

-This is the course schedule for CS400-YCPHacks (YCPHacks Website).
+This is the assignment schedule for the Fall 2023 CS400 YCPHacks Website Project.

 **Assignment** | **Due**
 :--------------|:---------